mahoney1/docs/commercialpaper-query-tutorial.md

 4. Find the function that begins `async issue` (approx line 70) and scroll down to the line `paper.setOwner(issuer);` and create a new line directly under (it aligns with the correct indentation in VSCode).

-5. Now paste in the following code segment: This following enables us to report the true identity of the transaction.
+5. Now paste in the following code block: This following enables us to report the true identity of the transaction.
 The function `idGen` below is a class based function in `papercontract.js` ,  that uses the Client Identity Chaincode Library (CID) to obtain the attribute containing the invoking id (from its X509 Certificate).

 ```
     // Add the invoking CN, to the Paper state